Riley Greene Player Props: Tigers vs. Brewers

 - The pitching staff for the Brewers has a collective 7.6 K/9, the fourth-worst in MLB.

-- The Brewers have a 3.47 team ERA that ranks sixth among all league pitching staffs.
+- The Brewers' 3.50 team ERA ranks eighth across all MLB pitching staffs.

-- Brewers pitchers combine to rank 15th in baseball in home runs surrendered (24 total, 1.1 per game).
+- The Brewers rank 14th in baseball in home runs allowed (25 total, 1.1 per game).

-- The right-hander last appeared on Wednesday against the Seattle Mariners, when he threw five innings, allowing four earned runs while giving up five hits.
+- The left-hander last appeared on Wednesday against the Seattle Mariners, when he went 7 2/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.